Skip to main content

 Start preparation 12-18 months before application.

-Develop core skills in drawing, painting, composition.
-Build a body of work to select from later.
+Develop core skills in drawing, painting, and composition.
+Experiment with different media to discover what resonates.
+Build a broad body of work to select from later.
+This is the stage to try new things — charcoal, watercolour, ink, collage — without pressure to produce portfolio-ready pieces.

 Interview Preparation